First to all of you who are not following my Be-Stylish category, I wish you a pleasant and sparkling new year!

 Exchange your money only in the city center in banks, to avoid high exchange rate or fraud

-The first of my general travel tips is one, that probably everyone already knows, the exchange rates are different between the airport and other places in a city.
+Money!
+Where would we be without it?
+Well, we wouldn’t be able to travel to Hong Kong without it that’s for sure.
+Thanks to the wonderful world that we live in, we have various ways of generating an income.
+From receiving an annual salary at our jobs to investing in areas like the Deutscher Aktien Index (German share index), and bitcoin, these are just some of the ways that we can fuel our travel habits, where money really is important.
+This is why the first of my general travel trips is one that probably everyone knows.
+And that is that the exchange rates are different between the airport and other places in a city.
 I know you probably never care, but in this case I would really recommend you to wait till you get to the city centre if possible, as the rates have a big difference, more than in any city I visited so far.
 Of course the best way to get money is to withdraw it directly in an official bank in HK, or at any cash automate in the MRT stations.

-Also fraud is a high risk in Hong Kong and if you somehow are able to, go only to banks to exchange your money and try to avoid rates, that seem too good to be true (They mostly are !)
-But if you have no other choice, keep your eye open not only on the money they are counting in front of you (and count it again as soon as you have it received in front of the person that handed it to you), but also on all you belongings at you like jewellery, money, credit cards etc.
+Just like you would in your own country, any activities that involve handling money should be done at your bank or a professional company that has a good reputation.
+Let me give you an example.
+If you were looking to apply for a credit card online, places like SoFi (https://www.sofi.com/credit-card/) is one of the best places to go because many people use them already.
+You wouldn’t want to risk going somewhere, or doing something, that can put your hard-earned money into jeopardy, especially when abroad.
+Even more so in Hong Kong when the risk of fraud is high, and where you can, go only to banks to exchange your money and try to avoid rates, which seem too good to be true.
+(They mostly are !)
+But if you have no other choice, keep your eye open not only on the money they are counting in front of you (and count it again as soon as you have it received in front of the person that handed it to you) but also on all your belongings like jewellery, money, credit cards etc.

 Visiting the big Buddha